kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/nocode-speech.md

 The first step in creating a voice assistant is to navigate to the Project Santa Cruz in Azure portal.

-1. Start your browser and go to the [Azure preview portal](https://go.microsoft.com/fwlink/?linkid=2135819).
+1. Start your browser and go to the [Azure portal](https://go.microsoft.com/fwlink/?linkid=2135819).
 2. Sign into your Azure account.
 3. Use the Search box at the top of the page, enter *Project Santa Cruz*.
 4. In the list that appears, choose *Project Santa Cruz*.
 Your browser displays the Project Santa Cruz Overview page.